Side project

-Redesigning bart’s way-finding
+Redesigning BART’s way-finding

-Making public transit intuitive & reliable.
+Making public transit intuitive & reliable through comprehensive user research and strategic design improvements.

 The hidden cost of confusing transit navigation